Skip to main content

 Lou Martinez Sancho, Westinghouse's CTO and Executive Vice President of R&D and Innovation, framed the core idea as "energy for AI and AI for energy."
 Nuclear is notable for offering clean, reliable power at an immense scale from a small footprint.
 With the United States projected to need 400 gigawatts of new power by 2040 -- a 32% increase from current usage -- conventional construction timelines are insufficient.

-Can a partnership between a nuclear veteran and a cloud giant truly speed reactor builds?
-Westinghouse says its AI platform, co‑developed with Google Cloud, is designed to optimize every step of AP1000 construction.
-The models draw on data from both companies, and that's reflected in early pilots that suggest modest gains in scheduling and material handling.
+Will a tie-up between a nuclear veteran and a cloud giant actually shave weeks off reactor builds?
+Westinghouse says its AI system, built together with Google Cloud, should smooth each phase of AP1000 construction.
+The models pull data from both firms, and early pilots hint at a few percent improvement in scheduling and material handling.

 Further Reading